babai987-coder/final-test-001/README.md

-### Overview
+## Overview
-This is a simple web app that generates random quotes when the user clicks the "Generate Quote" button.
+This is a simple web app that generates random quotes each time the "Generate Quote" button is clicked.

-### Setup
+## Setup
-No specific setup is required.
-Simply open the `index.html` file in a web browser.
+Simply open the `index.html` file in a web browser to use the random quote generator.

-### Usage
+## Usage
-1. Open the web app in a browser.
-2. Click the "Generate Quote" button to see a random quote displayed on the screen.
+Click the "Generate Quote" button to display a random quote on the screen.